Back to Work

 Measured Impact

-4.0–4.1/5 Google Play rating | 1M+ downloads*Broad adoption across both native platforms, supporting the viability of the cross-product integration at scale
+4.1/5 Google Play rating | 1M+ downloads*Broad adoption across both platforms at scale.

-* These ratings reflect the full unified app following the March 2023 relaunch, not the credit servicing module in isolation.
+*These ratings reflect the full unified app following the March 2023 relaunch, not the credit servicing module in isolation.